chanzuckerberg/happy/README.md

-# happy
+# Happy Path Deployment Tool

-Happy Path Deployment Tool
+Happy Path is an open source project intended to simplify web application, microservice, and cron jobs deployments, in adherence to CZI security practices.

 ### Security